Adult-use cannabis legalization establishing the adult-use market and decriminalization passed both chambers of the NJ Legislature.

 “I don’t know how many years I dreamed of giving this speech.
-I never thought I’d do it by telephone,” Scutari said as he began.
+I never thought I’d do it by telephone,” Scutari said as he began the debate in the Senate before the vote.
 “I feel nothing will have a greater impact on all of New Jerseyans that I do.”

-“No one’s ever died of it,” he said regarding cannabis, adding it has been around for thousands of years.
+“No one’s ever died of it,” he said regarding cannabis, adding cannabis has been around for thousands of years.